callawaycloud/llm-apex-agents/README.md

 **Tested Prompts:**

-- :white_check_mark: 'Search for accounts containing the word "sample" and send a notification to the user with name = "charlie jonas", notifying them that they should remove the account.',
+- :white_check_mark: Search for accounts containing the word "sample" and send a notification to the user with name = "charlie jonas", notifying them that they should remove the account.,
-- :white_check_mark: 'write a SOQL query that returns all billing related fields for an account.
-Send me a notification with the results of the query',
+- :white_check_mark: write a SOQL query that returns all billing related fields for an account.
+Send me a notification with the results of the query,
-- :white_check_mark: 'Get the weather tomorrow in Lander, wyoming.
-Send a notification to Charlie Jonas letting him know how to dress',
+- :white_check_mark: Get the weather tomorrow in Lander, wyoming.
+Send a notification to Charlie Jonas letting him know how to dress,
-- :white_check_mark: 'Research 3 companies that offer leading edge solutions for building API.
-Insert the new account with basic information about the business, but only if the account does not already exist.',
+- :white_check_mark: Research 3 companies that offer leading edge solutions for building API.
+Insert the new account with basic information about the business, but only if the account does not already exist.,
-- :white_check_mark: 'Find out how many employees work at amazon and update the account',
+- :white_check_mark: Find out how many employees work at amazon and update the account,
-- :white_check_mark:'query 3 accounts that do not have Number of Employees set.
-Update the account with the number of employees from the internet.',
+- :white_check_mark:query 3 accounts that do not have Number of Employees set.
+Update the account with the number of employees from the internet.,
-- :white_check_mark: 'See if you can fill in any missing information on the amazon account.
-Send me a notification with the summary'
+- :white_check_mark: See if you can fill in any missing information on the amazon account.
+Send me a notification with the summary
-- :white_check_mark: 'Search for accounts containing the word "sample".
-Create a task assigned to me with the subject "Remove Sample Account'
+- :white_check_mark: Search for accounts containing the word "sample".
+Create a task assigned to me with the subject "Remove Sample Account
+- :white_check_mark: write a SOQL query to group invoice total by project name.
+Send me the results in a notification

 ## :hammer_and_wrench: Tools

+#### Native SF Tools

 - [x] Search for records
 - [x] Send Custom Notification
 - [x] Get SObject Fields
 - [x] List SObjects
-- [x] Internet Search (limited)
 - [x] Write SOQL query
 - [x] Execute SOQL query
 - [x] Insert Record
 - [x] Update Record
 - [x] Get current user
 - [ ] Draft / Send Email
-- [ ] Summarize text
 - [ ] Post to chatter
 - [ ] create file/attachment
-- [ ] Calculate
 - [ ] Search KB
 - [ ] create platform event
-- [ ] Approval flow?
+- [ ] Approvals?
 - [ ] Launch flow
 - [ ] Delete flows :trollface:
 - [ ] Read Apex Class
 - [ ] Write Apex class
 - [ ] Run Apex :trollface:
 - [ ] Run Tests

+#### Internet/API tools

+- [x] Internet Search (limited)
+- [ ] Calculate

+#### GPT tools
+- [ ] Summarize text
+- [ ] Categorization
+- [ ] Sentiment Analysis

+#### Other
 - [ ] User feedback
 - [x] create & run other agents (limited)
 - [ ] ???

-### Custom Tools
+### Writing Custom Tools

 Creating a custom tool is easy.
 Just create a class that implements the IAgentTool interface and add it to the map of tools when you create the prompt.